iquiw/cabal-delete/README.rst

     usage: cabal-delete [options] [packages]

       -h  --help               show this help
-      -l  --multiple-versions  show list of packages that have multiple versions -m  --multiple-minors    show list of packages that have multiple minor versions -r  --reverse-depends    show list of packages that have no reverse dependency -n  --dry-run            check what will happen without actual action
+      -l  --multiple-versions  list packages with multiple versions -m  --multiple-minors    list packages with multiple minor versions -r  --reverse-depends    list packages with no reverse dependency -n  --dry-run            check what will happen without actual action

+Bug
+___
+cabal-delete cannot detect ghc installed directory ([A] case) if you use different version of ghc-pkg from one which cabal-delete was built by.